sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 How many is too many?
 In my experience, more than two is already too many.
 And an additional rule: any boolean is automatically too many.

-Some languages have _named parameters_ to solve this problems.
+Some languages have _named parameters_ to solve these problems.
 For example, in Python we could do this:

 ```python
 appendScriptTag('https://example.com/falafel.js', useCORS=false)